OBiLab/NGSEvolBio/Projects/00-beforewestart_sum.md

 #### a) Preparing the PBS script

 To use PBS we need to  wrap all the relevant instruction in a text file.
-The PBS file is make of two parts:
+The PBS file is made of two parts:
 - the PBS instructions
 - the commandline